Rules and regulations for speed cameras

 There may be cases where the local authority considers yellow colouring to be inappropriate, for example if it represents an eyesore in a place of outstanding natural beauty, in which case the Safety Camera Netting-off Project Board needs to be consulted.

 The Department of Transport (via DOT Circular Roads 1/92) recommends that speed cameras be placed at sites where a large number of speeding accidents occur.
 Before they are deployed, it should be ascertained whether there are other measures that can be taken beforehand to improve safety (e.g. improving road layout, anti-skid surfacing, improved visibility).

 If you need legal advice with regards to speed cameras, speeding offences or anything else, try our Instant Law Line service.
-This service providers customers with personal legal advice over the telephone, as soon as they need it - you could be getting legal advice in 5 minutes, for only £7.99 a month.
+This service providers customers with affordable personal legal advice over the telephone, as soon as they need it - you could be getting legal advice in 5 minutes.

 Share your experiences

 Please note: The views expressed in community areas of this site do not necessarily reflect or represent the views of Law on the Web, its owners, its staff or contributors.